Cohabitation Investigations

 Have you been ordered to pay alimony as part of your divorce settlement?
 Alimony, also known as spousal support, is necessary for some divorce actions.
 Alimony is paid above and beyond child support and helps the low-earning spouse reach their daily living expenses.
 However, some people try to take advantage of the law and commit spousal support fraud.
 If this is the case you need a New Jersey Private Investigator you can trust.

-Cowan Investigations now has cutting-edge technology available to clients, which can drastically reduce surveillance costs in Cohabitation Investigations.
-No longer do we have to constantly deploy New Jersey Private Investigators into the field to obtain evidence of alimony fraud.
-Cowan Investigations now has the technology to deploy live-streaming concealed cameras into the field in order to collect evidence.
-Now you say to yourself, concealed cameras are not new, well, you would be half right.
-Cowan Investigations now has this technology to actually view the property being surveilled in real time through our new cutting-edge cellular live-streaming concealed cameras.
+Cowan Investigations has cutting-edge technology available to clients, which can drastically reduce surveillance costs in Cohabitation Investigations.
+In many instances Cowan Investigations can deploy “unmanned Surveillance” which will improve on our evidence collection ability in Cohabitation Investigations.
+No longer do our New Jersey Private Detectives have to constantly be deployed into the field to obtain evidence of alimony fraud.
+Cowan Investigations now has the technology to deploy live-streaming concealed cameras into the field to collect evidence.
+The unmanned surveillance camera run seven days a week and twenty-four hours a day.

 Until recently, reducing or stopping alimony payments was difficult in the State of New Jersey.
 But in 2014, the state passed a bill that implemented long-overdue changes to the Alimony Law that leveled the playing field, as it relates to cohabitation.
 Per the new law, even if the one receiving alimony is in a relationship with someone who maintains a separate residence, it is still possible to prove cohabitation and revoke the alimony you have paid as a violation of the divorce agreement.